Gh0styTongue/Reddit-Syllo-Frontend-Source-Code/README.md

 Because Reddit forgot to disable sourcemaps in production on the Syllo Prod website 🙃

-As an interesting discovery, I've archived them here on GitHub for educational purposes.
+I've archived them here on GitHub for educational purposes.

 ## Disclaimer